CristianoPizzamiglio/cristianopizzamiglio.github.io/_posts/simulation/2024-10-12-mbd-pychrono.md

 Creating from scratch a multibody model with PyChrono could be a little intimidating at first.
 The aim of this post is to guide the reader through the development of a simple four-wheeled vehicle, where each wheel operates independently and is powered by its own motor.
 The code repository is available [here](https://github.com/CristianoPizzamiglio/multibody-dynamics-pychrono) and can serve as a template for developing more complex models.
 The codebase is well-structured into several modules and the object-oriented programming paradigm (OOP) is adopted.
 Moreover, type hints are provided to improve code readability and maintainability.
 Therefore, basic knowledge of the Python programming language and OOP is required.

+The content of this post has also been transformed into an AI-generated podcast, powered by the amazing [Google NotebookLM](https://notebooklm.google/).
+The podcast is available [here](https://notebooklm.google.com/notebook/e259b315-8516-4a23-8603-d56bf3c81d5c/audio).

 To get started, PyChrono can be easily installed using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html), and all the installation details are available [here](https://api.projectchrono.org/pychrono_installation.html).
 Moreover, the repository includes the `environment.yml` file for creating the conda environment.

 The structure of the repository is as follows: